 Dayton OH, Spring 2019 Tornadoes

-A BDM project located in Dayton, Ohio helps with the rebuilding efforts in the Miami Valley area.
-This site reopened in April 2021 as the only BDM site open and will close at the end of September 2021.
-See project details
+A BDM project located in Dayton, Ohio helped with the rebuilding efforts in the Miami Valley area.
+This site reopened in April 2021 as the only BDM site open and closed at the end of October 2021.
+This project was funded by grants from the Greater Dayton Disaster Relief Fund of The Dayton Foundation.

 Celebrating An Answered Call: Puerto Rico Hurricane Maria Recovery Reporting